DXgovernance/DAVI/src/stores/readme.md

 ```

-### Terminololgy
+#### Contents

 - **events**: folder containing event listeners
 - **fetchers**: folder containing different fetching hooks
   - **index.ts**:
 - **writers**: folder containing writing hooks
-- **capabilities.ts**: file stating the capabilities of the implementation
-- **index.ts**: file that will export the full set of hooks from the implementation

-## Main folder

-- **modules**: folder containing different governance implementations
-- **mainStore.ts**: file that contains the logic to switch between governance implementations.
-It will export a `store` variable containing all the hooks of that governance system
-- **types.ts**: common typings used in the modules
+- **index.ts**: this file exports all the information needed for that governance type: the name, bytecode, available hooks, and all capabilities (features) this governance system has

 ---

 ## Guides

-### Migrating hooks to an existing governance system
+### Migrating a hook to a supported governance system

 1. Copy the hook file to folder, depending of it is a fetcher or writer:
    1. `[implementationName] > writers`
    2. `[implementationName] > fetchers > [fetchingImplementation]`
-2. In `[implementationName] > index.ts`: Import the hook and add it to the exported implementation object
+2. In `[implementationName] > index.ts`: Import the hook and add it to the `hooks` key of the exported governance interface
 3. In `types.ts` add the new hook to `HooksInterface`, with the corresponding type
 4. Find every file where the hook is used and: